Becoming a governor

 In order to apply, you will need to complete the nomination form by providing:

 - your full name and title and your name as you wish it to appear on the ballot paper (if different)

-- your address for correspondence, contact telephone number, contact email and date of birth - this information is for use by the Trust an UK Engage who will run the election for us.
+- your address for correspondence, contact telephone number, contact email and date of birth - this information is for use by the Trust and Civica, who will run the election for us.
 It will not be printed in the ballot paper.

-- an election statement of no more than 150 words.
-Please read the guidance on election statements before completing this section, and read through your statement carefully before returning your nomination form.
-Statements will be cut off after 150 words so please make sure that you do not exceed the word limit
+- an election statement of no more than 250 words.
+Please read the guidance on election statements. before completing this section, and read through your statement carefully before returning your nomination form.
+Any words after the 250 word limit will not be included in the published election statement so please make sure that you do not exceed the word limit.

 - a declaration that you are eligible to be a governor of the Trust.

 - they have been made bankrupt or their estate has been sequestrated and (in either case) they have not been discharged.